lumina-ai-inc/chunkr/README.md

 # Configure your llm models
 cp models.example.yaml models.yaml
 ```

-**Note on Python Dependencies**: For Python services, `pyproject.toml` is the single source of truth for dependencies. `requirements.txt` is not used.

 For more information on how to set up LLMs, see [here](#llm-configuration).